Quuxplusone/Advent/adventure-family-tree/field-guide.md

 - LONG0501 (LONG0751, MCDO0551, ROBE0665): billboard, salt marsh, Thunder Hole

 - LONG0751:
+    Outside grate: a _large cloth bag_ containing _grey powder_.
-    _You're in a flat circular clearing surrounded by dense forest.
+    East of well house: _You're in a flat circular clearing surrounded by dense forest.
     Not far away is a helicopter.
 Its engine is idling slowly.
     Several jac-booted Orcs are standing guard around the aircraft._
     Swamp adjacent to the salt marsh.